-Couples therapy is a mode of treatment that aims to enhance to enhance the connection between two adults engaged in a long-term relationship.
+Couples therapy aims to enhance the connection between two adults engaged in a long-term relationship.

 Couples may benefit from therapy if:

-- They would like to increase their intimacy, improve their sexual satisfaction, or develop more romance in their relationship
+- They wish to increase emotional intimacy, improve their sexual satisfaction, or develop more romance in their relationship

-- They want to cooperate more effectively in parenting their children
+- They want to cooperate more effectively in parenting children

-- They wish to support each other when one or both partners have suffered emotionally, such as after a loss or an illness.
+- They wish to support each other in the wake of loss or illness.

-- They want to resolve differences over major decisions, such as whether to get married or have a child
+- They want to resolve differences over significant decisions like getting married or having a child.

-- They wish to address underlying conflicts in their relationships, such as disputes over money or the role of in-laws
+- They wish to address underlying conflicts in their relationships, such as disputes over money or in-laws.

 - They want to adjust to a significant transition, such as marriage, the birth of a child, or retirement.
 Therapy can also be beneficial when couples form a stepfamily.